 Spammers may purchase legitimate mailing lists, but more likely, they use web-scraping to collect publicly-posted email addresses across the web.
 Alternatively, they generate contact lists through permutations of names and domains, like firstname.lastname@example.org or email@example.com.

 Since spam success relies on volume, spammers system-generate and email the same message to the entire contact list they have created, with the expectation that someone will click.
-Spammers sometimes add randomly generated phrases or words to the message, aiming to make each look different and fool automated email filters.
+Spammers sometimes add randomly generated phrases or words to the message, aiming to make each look different and fool automated email protection filters.

-The email content itself usually promotes a product or service and provides contact details for recipients to place an order.
+The spam email content itself usually promotes a product or service and provides contact details for recipients to place an order.

 While spam volumes are not at peak levels, the spammers have become more sophisticated.
 They now use Traffic Distribution Systems (TDS) to run their campaigns, essentially giving them the ability to use the same campaign to be more effective, serve up different types of spam, and even malware, to different types of machines in different locations.
 These more sophisticated distribution techniques to send volumes of email increase the risk and costs faced by enterprises.
 At the same time, for certain users, it’s critical to distinguish between spam, unwanted bulk mail, and wanted bulk mail which creates an interesting challenge for most IT organisations trying to grapple with different user needs and risk.